“Paul and Timothy, bondservants of Jesus Christ, To all the saints in Christ Jesus who are in Philippi, with the bishops and deacons”

 Paul, as his custom was, set forth his relationship to Jesus Christ.
 There is no neutrality when it comes to Christ!
 He and Timothy were “bondservants of Jesus Christ.”
 In viewpoint, they were slaves, entirely given to Jesus Christ.
 There were 50 million slaves in the first century in the Roman Empire.
 A slave did not have the rights of an animal.
 Paul and Timothy had no rights: “We belong to Jesus—body, soul, and spirit.
 He can do anything he wants with us.
 We have relinquished our rights to our life.
 We belong to King Jesus.”
 That is where we find true liberty!

-One hundred years from now, it will make very little difference where we stood regarding the great men of our day.
+It will make very little difference where we stood regarding the great men of our day one hundred years from now.
 But in 100 years from now, it will be of utmost importance where we stand in reference to Jesus Christ.
 That will determine where we will be in eternity; it will demarcate how we lived our lives in time.

 Are you interested in becoming a slave?
 To be a slave of Jesus is to possess liberty that no one else can own.
 We are already slaves: “Whosoever sins is the slave of sin” (John 8:34).
 It is not a question of slavery; it is a question about who we are a slave to—sin or Jesus Christ.